itsmicah722/ArchGuide/docs/dual_boot_win11/installation.md

 - **linux-firmware**
   Contains firmware for various devices (CPUs, GPUs, Wi-Fi, Bluetooth, etc.).
 Necessary for full hardware support.

-- **base-devel**
-  A group of development tools like `gcc`, `make`, `pkgconf`, and others.
-Required for compiling software and using the **AUR** *(Arch User Repository)*.

-- **git**
-  A version control system.
-Essential for downloading dotfiles, cloning repos, and interacting with the AUR.

-- **sudo**
-  Allows regular users to run commands as root by prefixing them with `sudo`.
-Important for secure system administration.

-- **btrfs-progs**
-  Tools for managing Btrfs filesystems.
-Includes utilities like `mkfs.btrfs`, `btrfs balance`, and snapshotting tools.

-- **grub**
-  The GRUB bootloader lets you choose between multiple operating systems or kernels at boot.

 - **efibootmgr**
   A tool to manage UEFI boot entries.
 Needed when installing GRUB on systems using UEFI.

-- **grub-btrfs**
-  A script that integrates Btrfs snapshots with GRUB so you can boot into Timeshift snapshots directly from the GRUB menu.

 - **os-prober**
   Detects other installed operating systems (like Windows) during GRUB installation.
 Essential for dual-boot setups.

+- **grub**
+  The GRUB bootloader lets you choose between multiple operating systems or kernels at boot.

+- **btrfs-progs**
+  Tools for managing Btrfs filesystems.
+Includes utilities like `mkfs.btrfs`, `btrfs balance`, and snapshotting tools.

-- **inotify-tools**
+- **grub-btrfs**
-  Provides command-line programs to monitor filesystem events.
-Used by grub-btrfs to watch for snapshot changes.
+  A script that integrates Btrfs snapshots with GRUB so you can boot into Timeshift snapshots directly from the GRUB menu.

 - **timeshift**
   A system restore utility using Btrfs or rsync.
 Great for taking system snapshots before upgrades or risky changes.

+- **git**
+  A version control system.
+Essential for downloading dotfiles, cloning repos, and interacting with the AUR.

+- **openssh**
+  Provides the `ssh` command and SSH server/client tools.
+Useful for remote access, Git over SSH, etc.

+- **man**
+  The manual page system. `man <command>` gives you documentation for commands and tools on your system.

-- **Text Editors**
+- **sudo**
-  Nano & Neovim – Light weight text editors for editing config files or code.
-Pick your poison.
+  Allows regular users to run commands as root by prefixing them with `sudo`.
+Important for secure system administration.

 - **networkmanager**
   Manages network connections automatically.
 Great for desktops/laptops—works with both Wi-Fi and Ethernet.